httpsok/httpsok/README.en.md

 ## Features

-- Easy to use, one command, renew SSL certificates in one minute.
+- **Easy to use:** One command, effortlessly manage SSL certificate automatic renewal.
+- **Certificate auto-updating and automatic renewal.**
-- No need to modify any nginx configuration.
+- **Seamless integration:** No need to modify Nginx configuration, especially suitable for smooth transitions in old systems and online business operations.
-- Seamless support for complex configurations in production environments.
+- **Support for wildcard domains.**
-- Support for multiple domains and multiple server nodes.
+- **Support for multiple domains and multiple server nodes.**
-- Certificate monitoring feature, providing WeChat public account push reminders for certificates about to expire.
+- **Certificate monitoring feature:** Provides WeChat public account push reminders for certificates about to expire.
+- **Compatible with mainstream Linux systems.**
+- **Trusted by numerous small and medium-sized enterprises for its stability, security, and reliability.**

 # Quick Start